lukasturcani/stk/docs/source/basic_ea_example.rst

 .. image:: https://i.imgur.com/eNc0f4B.png

-which addmittedly doesn't look that great.
+which, admittedly, doesn't look that great.
 However, since the fitness value is just a ratio of two numbers, it doesn't really tell us much.
 A better thing to look at is the plot for the number of rotatable bonds